In the following statement we give a summary of how our board and its committees operate and how we are applying the ten principles of the QCA Code.

 Business Model and Strategy

 The Board has concluded that the highest medium and long term value can be delivered to its shareholders by building medical device company focused on disrupting the US$10.15 billion per annum spinal (vertebrae) devices market.
 The Company is developing revolutionary and uniquely disruptive technologies, commencing with three flagship pioneering, spinal devices, the Cervi-LOK™, GRASP Laminoplasty & Faci-LOK™.
-The Company has a phased product development strategy, and is planning to commence initial product marketing of products between late 2020 to early 2021.
 The overall aim is to establish the Company’s products as the “go-to solutions” for the spinal stabilisation market.
 In addition to the three flagship products currently under development, the company also has a pipeline of additional and complementary spinal products.

 Understanding Shareholder Needs and Expectations

 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
 The Company has close ongoing relationships with its private shareholders.
 Shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company.
 In addition, all shareholders are encouraged to attend the Company’s Annual General Meeting.
 Investors also have access to current information on the Company though its website, www.truspine.org, and via Laurence Strauss CEO, who is available to answer investor relations enquiries.